-The Video and Slide Show option buttons, as pictured at right, located at the upper right of the Viewing Screen allow you to toggle between viewing the video and viewing a slide show of still mages from the interview.
-If the Video or Slide Show options are grayed out, then the corresponding video or slide show for a testimony is not available.
+The Video and Slide Show option buttons, as pictured at right, located at the upper right of the Viewing Screen allow you to toggle between viewing the video and viewing a slide show of still images from the interview.
+If the Slide Show option is grayed out, then the corresponding vslide show for a testimony is not available.